rithin-jose/EmployeeManagementApp/README.md

 # EmployeeManagementApp
-Download the code and enter the repo.\n
+Download the code and enter the repo.

-Type **npm install** in the cmd line and install all other dependancies from the additional installation file Also include the firebase api config in firebase.js
+Type **npm install** in the cmd line and install all other dependancies from the additional installation file

+Also include the firebase api config in firebase.js